srebughini/ASALI/GUI/README.md

 * Evaluation of thermodynamic equilibrium of ideal gas mixture
 * Estimation of vacuum properties based of gas kinetic theory
 * Modeling catalytic reactors
-* Modeling catalytic pellets
-* Matlab and Octave interface for thermodynamic and transport properties

 If you are interested in  more details regarding models implemented in Asali have a look at the following paragraph; if not, jump to section number 2 for the installation instructions.
 ### 1.1 Thermodynamic and transport properties